 Keeping that in mind, let’s get started!

-Step 1: Creating an account
+Step 1: How to create an account on Quora

 If you don’t have an account yet, it’s time first to start creating an account and setting up your profile.
 By heading to quora.com, you will be greeted with a welcome page to begin creating your account.